 Join Dr. Lynn Wooten as she provides knowledge and insights about creating and leading a youth committee that is diverse and reflective of the community in which they serve.

 2015 Youth Grantmakers Leadership Conference.
-The conference will be held on June 19-21 at Central Michigan University, Mt.
+The conference was held on June 19-21 at Central Michigan University, Mt.
 Pleasant, MI.

 Organized by the Council on Foundations and CMF, with support from the C.S.
 Mott Foundation, the June summit brought together more than 50 youth philanthropy practitioners and enthusiasts from 14 different countries